CameronBodine/PINGMapper/docs/FileStructure.md

 | B003.SON  | Side Scan Starboard         | 455/800/1,200 kHz |
 | B004.SON  | Down Scan MEGA Frequency    | 1,200 kHz         |

-Each SON file contains all the pings (ping returns) that were recorded.
-Each ping begins with a header, containing metadata specific to that ping (see [Header Structure](#2211-Header-Structure) below).
-The header is followed by 8-byte (0-255 Integer) values representing the returns for that ping.
-All data stored in SON files are signed integer big endian.
+Each `SON` file contains all the pings (ping header and returns) that were recorded.
+Each ping begins with a header, containing metadata specific to that ping (see [Header Structure](#411-Header-Structure) below).
+The header is followed by 8-bit (0-255 Integer) values representing the returns for that ping.
+All data stored in `SON` files are signed integer big endian.

 ### 4.1) Ping Structure
 The number of bytes for a ping varies in two ways.
-First, the number of bytes in the ping header vary by model (and potentially firmware version), resulting in varying header length.
-Second, the number of ping returns vary depending on the range setting on the unit.
+First, the number of bytes corresponding to ping attributes vary by model (and potentially firmware version), resulting in varying header length.
+Second, the number of ping returns vary depending on the range set while recording the sonar.
 The variability in the size of a ping across recordings and Humminbird&reg; models make automatic decoding of the file a non-trivial task.
 Consistent structure between recordings and Humminbird&reg; models, however, has been identified.

 Each ping begins with the same four hexidecimal values: `C0 DE AB 21`.
 This sequence is common to all sonar recordings encountered to date.
 The header then terminates with the following hexidecimal sequence: `A0 ** ** ** ** 21` where the `** ** ** **` is a 32-byte unsigned integer indicating the number of sonar returns that are recorded immediately after `21`.
 By counting the number of bytes beginning at `C0` and terminating at `21`, the correct header length can be determined.
 Three different header lengths have been identified: